hughperkins/jeigen/README.md

 - have a jdk available, at least 1.6
 - have installed ant
 - have installed cmake, version 3.x
-- have installed Visual Studio C++ Express 2013
+- have installed Visual Studio C++ Express 2010 (or later version; but tested on 2010)

 ### Procedure